 How to Incorporate Good Sleep Hygiene into Daily Life

 Establishing great sleep hygiene starts from the minute you wake up in the morning.
 Starting your day with physical movement and a healthy breakfast is already preparing your body for a good night’s sleep.
 Continuing to nourish your body with whole foods throughout the day will also prepare your mind and body for sleep.
-Kristen Peairs a registered dietitian and licensed massage therapist for Nivati says in her article, The Employee’s Guide to the Best and Worst Foods for Sleep, “to consume some omega-3 fatty-acid-rich foods such as salmon, walnuts, and flax seeds.
+Kristen Peairs, a registered dietitian for Nivati, says in her article, The Employee’s Guide to the Best and Worst Foods for Sleep: “to consume some omega-3 fatty-acid-rich foods such as salmon, walnuts, and flax seeds.
 These healthy fats help encourage calm in our bodies and brains.”

-Screen usage throughout the day is also crucial for a good night’s rest.
+Limiting screen usage throughout the day is also crucial for a good night’s rest.
 Using screens throughout your day is unavoidable in this day and age.
 However, avoiding screens at night will help your brain calm down before bed.
-Screen use hyperactivates the brain, and if screens are being used right before bed, it can lead to difficulty falling asleep.
+Screen use hyperactivates the brain, and if screens are being looked at right before bed, it can lead to difficulty falling asleep.
 It is suggested to avoid screens at least two hours before you want to fall asleep.

 Another important element to incorporate into your daily routine is stress management.
 Managing stress throughout the day leads to a more restful sleep at night.
 And the brain is better able to process that stress if it is managed.
 Some simple ways to manage daily stressors can be taking deep breaths in moments of anxiety, limiting time spent on social media, practicing yoga or meditation, and drinking plenty of water.